henrysimon4260/foldapp/README.md

-# foldapp
+# The Fold Laundry App
-App for Fold Laundry
+App for Fold Laundry Inc.